unstacked-labs/genkit-rshow-starter/instructions.md

 ---

-## Step 5: Set Up Imports and Initialize Genkit
+## Set Up Imports and Initialize Genkit

 First, let's examine how we import and initialize Genkit with the Google AI plugin.